 Rust System Requirements

-Before beginning the setup process for creating your own Rust server, you’ll need to check to make sure that your server meets the system requirements to run a Rust dedicated server.
+Before beginning the setup process for creating your own Rust server, you’ll need to check to make sure that your server meets the system requirements to run a Rust dedicated server.- 8GB RAM

 - 2-4vCPUs Allocated